ScopeCraft

 What is a bathroom scope of work template?

-It's a simple document that outlines included work, excluded work, materials, allowances, owner-provided items, and open items for a bathroom remodel, renovation, or new construction project.
-You can hand the same bathroom scope of work template to each contractor so everyone is bidding the same project.
+A bathroom scope of work template is a document that outlines included work, excluded work, materials, allowances, owner-provided items, and open items for a bathroom project.
+Homeowners use it so every contractor prices the same remodel, renovation, or new construction work.

 What should a bathroom remodel scope include?

-A bathroom remodel scope template should cover demolition, protection, existing conditions, plumbing, electrical, waterproofing, cement board or backer board, tile, flooring, fixtures, ventilation, drywall, trim, paint, accessories, owner-provided items, exclusions, allowances, and change-order triggers.
+A bathroom remodel scope should cover demolition, protection, existing conditions, plumbing, electrical, waterproofing, backer board, tile, flooring, fixtures, ventilation, drywall, trim, paint, accessories, owner-provided items, exclusions, allowances, and change-order triggers.

 Yes.
-You can download the free bathroom scope template PDF from this page, print it, fill it out, and give it to contractors, estimators, homeowners, or subcontractors when you request bids.
+Download the free printable bathroom scope template PDF from this page, fill it out, and send the same document to every contractor when you request bids.

 Build a scope for your bathroom project

-ScopeCraft walks you through a short questionnaire and puts together a scope document you can send to contractors.
-You get cleaner quotes and a clear record of what's included.
+ScopeCraft for Homeowners walks you through a short questionnaire and puts together a scope document you can send to contractors—then compare bids against the same scope.

 • Guided questions — takes about 10 minutes